anik055/zaman-photoDiary/README.md

 ## server-site
-we have used Heroku to deploy our server site. in addition we have used mongoDB as our database. server site link [PHOTODIARY](https://hidden-mesa-38104.herokuapp.com/) server site code repo: [Github repo] (https://github.com/anik055/photoDiary-server)
+we have used Heroku to deploy our server site. in addition we have used mongoDB as our database. server site link [PHOTODIARY](https://hidden-mesa-38104.herokuapp.com/) server site code repo [Github repo] (https://github.com/anik055/photoDiary-server/)